ardytstrn/yakut/docs/03-user-guide/04-common-commands.md

 - `screenshot`: Take a screenshot of the target's desktop.
 - `keyscan_start` / `keyscan_dump` / `keyscan_stop`: Keylogger functionality.
 - `portfwd add -L <local_port> -r <remote_host> -p <remote_port>`: Setup port forwarding.
-- `module use post/...`: Load and run post-exploitation modules within the session context.
+- `capability use post/...`: Load and run post-exploitation capabilities within the session context.
 - `background` or `bg`: Background the current session and return to the previous Yakut context.
 - `close` or `exit`: Terminate the current session.